laravel-shift/factory-generator/README.md

 # Laravel Model Factory Generator
-This package generates model factories from existing models using the new [class-based factories](https://laravel.com/docs/8.x/database-testing#writing-factories) in Laravel 8.
+This package generates model factories from existing models using the new [class-based factories](https://laravel.com/docs/8.x/database-testing#writing-factories) introduced in Laravel 8.

 ## Installation